 The Government has allocated an amount of Rs.10.00 crores to District Collector under the crucial balancing fund.

-During the current financial year, an amount of Rs.250 lakhs released to the district.
+During the current financial year, an amount of Rs.250 lakhs was released to the district.

-Till to date administrative sanction for developmental works under the scheme have been issued for Rs.356.73 lakhs.
+To date, administrative sanctions for developmental works under the scheme have been issued for Rs.356.73 lakhs.